jerturowetz/notes/whishlist.md

 # Wishlist

-kate bike water bottle and holder

-headphones
+- headphones
-hair stuff
+- hair stuff
 - $$ for mickey
 - lock for stroller